-Hannah Kosstrin is a dance historian whose work engages dance, Jewish, and gender studies.
-At The Ohio State University, she is Assistant Professor in the Department of Dance and is affiliated faculty with the Melton Center for Jewish Studies and the Center for Slavic and East European Studies.
+Dr. Hannah Kosstrin is a dance historian whose work engages dance, Jewish, and gender studies.
+At The Ohio State University, she is Associate Professor and Director of Graduate Studies in the Department of Dance and is affiliated faculty with the Melton Center for Jewish Studies and the Center for Slavic, Eastern European, and Eurasian Studies.

-Kosstrin is Immediate Past-Treasurer of the Congress on Research in Dance, and a member of the Society of Dance History Scholars Editorial Board and the Dance Notation Bureau Professional Advisory Committee.
-From 2004-2007 she worked with Columbus Movement Movement which was named one of Dance Magazine’s “25 to Watch” in 2007.
+Dr. Kosstrin served on the editorial boards of Studies in Dance History and the Shalvi/Hyman Encyclopedia of Jewish Women, on the boards of directors of the Dance Studies Association, Congress on Research in Dance, and Society of Dance History Scholars, and as a member of the Dance Notation Bureau Professional Advisory Committee.
+From 2004 to 2007 she worked with Columbus Movement Movement which was named one of Dance Magazine’s “25 to Watch” in 2007.
 She holds B.A. and M.A. degrees in dance from Goucher College and OSU, a Ph.D. in Dance Studies with a minor field in women’s history from OSU, and Labanotation Teacher Certification from the Dance Notation Bureau.

 Contact: kosstrin dot 1 at osu dot edu.